 The Council is working on a new Glasgow Transport Strategy for the City in 2020/21.
 This will update and replace the existing Local Transport Strategy for the City (2007-09).
-The new transport strategy will be city-wide, and provide a framework for investment and decision-making on transport issues over the next 10 years.
+The new transport strategy will be city-wide, and provide a framework for investment and decision-making on transport issues up to 2030.

 A Public Conversation on Glasgow's Transport Future was held for 6 weeks in September-October 2020.
 The results from this major public engagement can be found on our Connecting Communities webpage.
 This work is informing the ongoing development of the new Glasgow Transport Strategy.

-A June 2021 update on the progress of the Glasgow Transport Strategy is available here [1Mb].
+A June 2021 update on the Case for Change stage of the Glasgow Transport Strategy is available here [1Mb].